How to Make Money Easily

 #2 | Get Paid to Answer Online Surveys

 If you’ve got a bit of spare time a day, then completing online surveys from your computer or mobile is a super easy way of making a bit of extra money.
-You’ll find a lot of sites online but Mysurvey and Toluna are the best to start with.
+You’ll find a lot of sites online but Toluna and Swagbucks are the best to start with.

 While finding work at the moment can be very tough, it shouldn’t stop you from exploring every possibility- and with these tips for making money, it may just get easier.